mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 While drama scenarios can aid reflection both in or out of drama, O'Neill and Lambert outline the value of in-drama reflection, noting it is "likely to be more powerful than end-of-session discussion, since it allows individual and group insight to be articulated as part of the context" [-@oneill_drama_1982, p.
 144].
 They propose one way of achieving in-role reflection is to introduce an additional character that acts as an external audience.
 The vignette show me adopting this tactic for end-of-session reflections.

 In my journal notes for previously phases I noted my reluctance to shift learners away from making activities to reflective activities.
-I attempted sporadic "go-arounds" at the session conclusions but with limited sucess in terms of amount and quality of participation compared to these session which provided rich and consistent feedback.
-It is of value to review the grouping of participants in the still image in the vignettte above in Fig 5.x.
+I attempted sporadic "go-arounds" at the session conclusions but with limited success in terms of amount and quality of participation compared to these session which provided rich and consistent feedback.
+It is of value to review the grouping of participants in the still image in the vignette above in Fig 5.x.

-The simple clustering of particpants so they were side by side and talking to a disembodied audience via a computer seemed to destress the feedback process.
-One of the younger participants Richie is participating on the margins but clearly following proceedings as his facial reactions to a
+The simple clustering of participants so they were side by side and talking to a disembodied audience via a computer seemed to destress the feedback process.
+One of the younger participants Richie is participating on the margins but clearly following proceedings as his facial reactions to ongoing contents of feedback.

-Even participants that were initially reluctant to share back and had never shared back publically before in sessions, chipped in after other family member starting the process for them.
+Even participants that were initially reluctant to share back and had never shared back publicly before in sessions, chipped in after other family member starting the process for them.

 <!-- As a facilitator, I picked this technique from work with the MMU drama department [@caldwell_drama_2019], the vignette above shows -->